 “Most people are afraid of forgetting login information, or they simply don’t feel their password use is a security risk.
 When someone is apathetic towards passwords, they resort to weak password behavior leaving themselves open to risks.
 People create short, easy to remember passwords and then reuse those passwords across accounts.
 In addition, most individuals haven’t changed a password in the last year even after hearing of a breach in the news.
 That same research found that 15 percent of consumers would rather do a household chore and another 11 percent would prefer to sit in traffic than actively change their passwords.”—Rachael Stockton, director of product marketing for LastPass.
-Watch out for these 12 signs someone just stole your identity.

 You don’t think it could ever happen to you